okt4v/ASCII-TOOL/README.md

 ## !DISCLAIMER!

    This is in no ways meant to be anything impressive, just practicing some skills thats all!
+   Also Probably wont be working on this very actively!

 ## Installation

 1. Clone the repository: